Thule Pack 'n Pedal Commuter Review

-The front compartment is built for easy access items and some organization.
-The main part is zippered and inside you'll find another larger zip-up pocket and two mesh storage pockets (w/ no top).
+The front compartment facilitates easy access to items and some organization.
+The main part is zippered, and inside you'll find another larger zip-up pocket and two mesh storage pockets (with no top).
 You'll also find a key ring.
-This is a great place to store charging cords, hard drives, and the like.
+This pocket is a great place to store charging cords, hard drives, and the like.
 We did wish for a pencil holder here but found that the large zip up pocket sufficed, just like a built-in pencil case.

 On the exterior, there are some super unique features that we fell in love with.
-First is the hard-cover glasses holder.
-This is a felt-lined glasses case that can store your sunglasses or regular glasses while you're biking around town or hiking.
+First is the hard-cover glasses holder, which is a felt-lined glasses case that can store your sunglasses or regular glasses while you're biking around town or hiking.
 We love this as our lenses didn't get scratched or crushed, even when we were throwing the bag around the car when traveling.

 We also appreciate the built-in helmet cover that keeps a helmet strapped onto the backpack when you're at work.
-This functioned just fine, clipping into the clip-in points located laterally to the smaller compartments at the front of the back.
-We also appreciate the stowable raincover.
-We found that if you didn't think you needed the rain cover, you could remove the raincover and this becomes a pretty voluminous "hidden" pocket that you can put anything you want inside.
-Awesome features, awesome storage, awesome backpack.
+This detail functioned just fine, clipping into the clip-in points located laterally to the smaller compartments at the front of the back.
+We also appreciate the stowable rain cover.
+We found that if you didn't think you needed the rain cover, you could remove it, and its stash spot becomes a pretty voluminous "hidden" pocket: awesome features, awesome storage, awesome backpack.

 Ease of Use

 Another cool feature is the built-in rain cover.
-This took a little effort to find, but it's at the bottom of the back in a zippered compartment.
-You simply just pull it out when it begins to rain, pull it over the pack, and button the strap from the top to the bottom together.
-The raincover also has an attachment point for a blinky light for night riding if its raining and dark.
+This detail took a little effort to find, but it's at the bottom of the back in a zippered compartment.
+You pull it out when it begins to rain, pull it over the pack, and button the strap from top to bottom together.
+The rain cover also has an attachment point for a blinky light for night riding if its raining and dark.
 The reflective stripes on both the rainfly and backpack providing more safety for night riding, walking or even hiking.

-We are super impressed by the water resistance of the pack when all of its systems are completely employed.
-It features water-resistant fabrics and a stowable raincover that will keep everything in your backpack dry when the odd thunderstorm rolls in.
-This and the roll-down construction of this pack ultimately makes it waterproof.
+We are super impressed by the water-resistance of the pack when all of its systems are completely employed.
+It features water-resistant fabrics and a stowable rain cover that will keep everything in your backpack dry when the odd thunderstorm rolls in.
+This feature, along with the roll-down construction of this pack, ultimately makes it waterproof.
 Without the rainfly though, rain does seep through the zippers and the bottom of the pack.

-We took this back into short rain showers and into the shower to see how it does.
-During a light rainstorm, the fabric did a good job wicking away moisture and we didn't have any issues with our stuff getting wet.
+We took this pack into short rain showers and into the shower to see how it does.
+During a light rainstorm, the fabric did an excellent job wicking away moisture, and we didn't have any issues with our stuff getting wet.
 In the shower, it was a different situation.

 After being under the shower nozzle for about one minute (with no rainfly), this pack became quite saturated and wet.
 When we took it out to see where water got inside, we were astounded that the laptop insert was completely dry.
-During this time, the bag was sitting in a pool of water and we did notice water pooling at the bottom of the main compartment, and in the front compartment.
+During this time, the bag was sitting in a pool of water, and we did notice water pooling at the bottom of the central and front compartments.

-We tried this again with the raincover, and with that on covering the bottom of the bag, no water got inside.
+We tried this again with the rain cover, and with that on covering the bottom of the bag, no water got inside.
 The rainfly ultimately made it waterproof!
-As a result, we can say, with confidence, this is the pack if you're going to be in wet weather and need great protection.
-It's important to use the enclosed rainfly.
+As a result, we can say, with confidence, this is the pack if you're going to be in wet weather and need high protection.
+It's essential to use the enclosed rainfly.

 Honestly, this is not the most stylish bag.
-The roll-top design is not a favorite among most and it definitely has a nerdy bike-guy look to it.
-If you don't care too much about style, this is a great option, but if style is a priority, you might want to check out another option.
+The roll-top design is not a favorite among most, and it definitely has a nerdy "bike guy" look to it.
+If you don't care too much about style, this is a great option, but if the style is a priority, you might want to check out another option.